The statistics are frightening:

 - One in four Americans has some form of heart disease.

 - Every 34 seconds someone in the United States dies of heart disease.

 - Heart disease takes more lives than the next seven leading causes of death combined.

 Yet, both modern medicine and Ayurveda concur that there are things you can do every day to keep your heart healthy.
 Here we offer some suggestions to get you started.
 Pick one or two and start with those if you like, then add a couple more every few weeks until you are naturally living a heart-healthy lifestyle.
 Bonus: not just your heart, but your entire physiology will thank you.

 According to Ayurveda, a holistic approach to heart health requires you to nourish the emotional heart as well as the physical heart.
 The heart is not just a pump — it's the fountainhead of all emotions, whether it's joy and exhilaration or sadness and frustration.
 Mental and emotional stress can disrupt the emotional heart.
-Practicing the Transcendental Meditation® technique twice daily has been shown in research studies to help in lowering blood pressure, reversing arterial blockage, and enhancing resistance to all types of stress.
+Practicing the Transcendental Meditation® technique twice daily has been shown to help lower blood pressure, reverse arterial blockage, and enhance resistance to all types of stress.

 Maharishi Ayurveda herbal supplements Worry Free and Blissful Joy nourish the mind and emotions and contain herbs like Ashwagandha and Arjuna, renowned for their positive influence on the mind and emotional heart.

 While warding off excess stress is essential to prevent the emotional heart from wasting away, actively seeking mental and emotional well-being can help the emotional heart flourish.
 Ayurveda talks about ojas, the substance that maintains life.